 Looking for a workout program?
 Try using the Fitbod App, which will design your program based on your logged training data and goals.
 The workouts will adapt automatically to your levels of recovery and rate of progress.
 With over 600 movements and exercises videos, you can be sure to perform the movements correct

 ly for optimal results.
 Take the guesswork out of your workouts.
-Try 3 free workouts on Fitbod.
+Try Fitbod for free.

 Other considerations: processed meats, sodium, and vitamins